 In the UK we have something similar but in a much smaller scale called Minerva crafts.
 There are also lots of other independent classes that are not online classes available as short courses.
 This is in the city of London of course there are also plenty around.
 But it all needs commitment of going to class which can be a challenge.

 Shopping besides online classes

 Yes of course it is possible to shop on bluprint as they do delivery internationally.
 It will take 5 weeks.
-Personally I would source as much as I can locally as it just saves carbon footprint.
+Personally, I would source as much as I can locally as it just saves carbon footprint.

-To be honest one can’t market any product if one hasn’t tried the product right?
-How true…. so I decided to give bluprint classes online a go.
+To be honest, one can’t market any product if one hasn’t tried the product right?
+How true…. so I decided to give bluprint classes online ago.
 Mainly because most of my blog traffic comes from the US believe it or not.

 I am pretty much a frugal person, I always love to find bargains whenever I can.
 I must admit sometimes it doesn’t add to my advantage but that’s the way how I operate.
 I have got weakness for lovely and nice things as it’s my passion like great quality fabrics.
 Have a look at my early blog posts on dressmaking.

 I love to make things I decided to try out Bluprint services boy there is just some much to look at!!
-Wow a makers and crafters heaven I must say.
+Wow, a makers and crafters heaven I must say.
 I could spend all day on Bluprint’s website.
-A bit like going to a craft show This a link to a blog post on a craft show (Knitting & stitching show) in London back last year.
+A bit like going to a craft show This is a link to a blog post on a craft show (Knitting & stitching show) in London back last year.